A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Before the Revolution

-The first MCMC algorithm is associated with a second computer, called MANIAC,\footnote{MANIAC stands for {\em Mathematical Analyzer, Numerical Integrator and Computer.}}, built in Los Alamos under the direction of Metropolis in early 1952.
-Both a physicist and a mathematician, Nicholas Metropolis, who died in Los Alamos in 1999, came to this place in April 1943 .
-The other members of the team also came to Los Alamos during those years, including the controversial Edward Teller.
-As early as 1942, this physicist became obsessed with the hydrogen (H) bomb, which he eventually managed to design with Stanislaw Ulam, using the better computer facilities in the early 1950s.
+The first MCMC algorithm is associated with a~se\-cond computer, called MANIAC, built\footnote{MANIAC stands for \textit{Mathematical Analyzer, Numerical Integrator and Computer.}} in Los Ala\-mos under the direction of Metropolis in early 1952.
+Both a physicist and a mathematician, Nicolas Me\-tropolis, who died in Los Alamos in 1999, came to this~pla\-ce in April 1943.
+The other members of the team~also came to Los Alamos during those years, including the controversial Teller.
+As early as 1942, he~became obsessed with the hydrogen (H) bomb, which~he eventually managed to design with Stanislaw Ulam, using the better computer facilities in the early 1950s.